sookiemonster/Processing-LiteRoom/README.md

 6/9/2021

 Daniel - Added slider reset option.
 Fixed bugs where clicking the slider didn't update its adjustment correctly, and the preview wouldn't properly reflect changes made to the slider.

+Jonathan - Fixed implementation of histogram to be more accurate and better.